 If you do notice signs, they may include:

 Your cervix is a tiny organ that plays a big part in pregnancy and your overall health.
-Take care of your cervix by getting the HPV vaccine and seeing your provider for regular Pap smears.
+Take care of your cervix by seeing a provider for regular Pap smears.
 Usually, your body doesn’t show signs or symptoms to alert you that your cervix has abnormal growths.
-Getting screened regularly can ensure that your provider catches any abnormalities early.
+Getting screened regularly can ensure that your provider catches any issues early.

 Learn more about the Health Library and our editorial process.